This post may contain affiliate links. Please read my disclaimer for more information.

 Does Grinding Beans Right Before Brewing Make A Difference

-As soon as your ground beans oxidation starts to occur, this is when oxygen molecules present in the air or in any container that is not sealed properly starts to erode the acids, aromatics, and oils.
+As soon as air hits your ground beans, oxidation starts to occur.
+This is when oxygen molecules present in the air or in any container that is not sealed properly start to erode the acids, aromatics, and oils.

 These elements are what give your coffee a strong, rich flavor.